serverlessfirst/serverless-testing-workshop/exercises/week1-worksheet-answers.md

   - **Assert** steps:
     - Assert that the function does not return private clubs.
     - Assert that the mocked DynamoDB is called with right arguments.

+Note: This test case assumes that the public/private filtering is performed in the code and not in the DynamoDB query.
+Otherwise, it's not adding any value over the integration test that already exists for this case.

 ---
 ## Appendix: Test Case Template